openui/open-ui/meetings/telecon/meetings.md

 ## Minutes

 The [`telecon/` directory](https://github.com/openui/open-ui/tree/main/meetings/telecon) contains meeting minutes.
-If you'd like to stay up to date on upcoming meetings, their agenda's and call in information please join the Open UI community group [here](https://www.w3.org/community/open-ui/).
+If you'd like to stay up to date on upcoming meetings, their agenda's and call in information please join the Open UI community group on the [W3C's Open UI community site](https://www.w3.org/community/open-ui/).

 ## Discord